cthackers/adm-zip/APPNOTE.md

          FileType      Byte[4]     four-byte Mac file type string Creator       Byte[4]     four-byte Mac creator string
          fdFlags       beShort     attributes from FInfo.frFlags,
-                                   may be omitted
+                                   MAY be omitted
-         0x0000        beShort     reserved, may be omitted
+         0x0000        beShort     reserved, MAY be omitted

    4.6.6 -ZipIt Macintosh Extra Field (short, for directories) (0x2805):

       The following is the layout of a shortened variant of the ZipIt extra block for Macintosh used only for directory entries.
 This variant is used by ZipIt 1.3.5 and newer to save some optional Mac-specific information about directories.
       The local-header and central-header versions are identical.